roland045/roland045/README.md

 [comment]: <> (build with: https://readme.so/editor markdown editor)

-👋 Hi, I’m Roland, a data scientist from 🇭🇺 Hungary.
+👋 Hi, I’m Roland, a data scientist from 🇭🇺 Hungary, living in 🇩🇰 Denmark.

 ## 👨‍💻 About Me

 I extract insights from data to help people to make better and data driven decisions.

-- 📊 I'm currently a Data Scientist in R&D and Assistant Lecturer at University of Pannonia.
+- 📊 I'm currently a Data Scientist at Mosaic Ie.
-- 💻 I work in education and I do research projects in data science in cooperation with industry partners.
+- 💻 I work on data science-related projects with various scopes, but mainly do data analysis and machine learning models for companies in the private sector.
-- 🛣️ I'm also a PhD candidate.
+- 🛣️ I also have a PhD in the field of data science.
 My thesis is related to the development of a machine learning based road quality measurement system.
-- 📐 My degree is in mechatronics engineering and informatics.
+- 📐 My base degree is in mechatronics engineering and informatics.

 &nbsp;